degreedays.api.regression¶

 extraPredictorSpecs (Mapping[str, ExtraPredictorSpec]) – a

-specifically disallowed.
+Mapping(e.g. adict) with string extra-predictor keys as keys (these should match the extra-predictor keys used in eachInputPeriodof yourInputData), and the correspondingExtraPredictorSpecobjects as values.
+Cannot have more than 2 mappings, and must have valid keys matching the regular expression[-_.a-zA-Z0-9]{1,60}, with'baseload','heatingDegreeDays', and'coolingDegreeDays'specifically disallowed.
 By default this is empty for the simple case of no extra predictors being used.
 See more info and examples on using extra predictors from Python.requestedRegressionSpecs (Iterable[RegressionSpec]) – specifications for up to 60 regressions that you want to receive in the response from the API.
 By default this is empty so the only regressions returned will be the ones chosen automatically by the API.
 See more info and examples on requesting specific regressions.

 - Raises: